 Paul Marquardt has come a long way since he started working for Vern Kohlbeck at Northwoods Mobil in 1979.
-At the time, Paul was a Rhinelander High School student and, looking back, readily admits he didn’t even know how to change oil.
+At the time, Marquardt was a Rhinelander High School student and, looking back, readily admits he didn’t even know how to change oil.

-Paul cares about this community.
+Marquardt cares about this community.
 One of the ways he gives back is with contributions to the Nicolet College Foundation.
 “I wanted to pay it forward.
 Somebody took a chance on me years ago.
 Vern did that for me.
 Once we were in a position to help someone else achieve their goals, it seemed like a good fit.”

-Paul contributes to a scholarship in Vern’s name every year.
+Marquardt contributes to a scholarship in Vern’s name every year.
 “If we’re making an impact on one person’s life, it’s well worth it.
 It’s a good feeling and it’s the right thing to do.
 I don’t think I’ve ever considered not giving.”

 – Paul Marquardt, Master Technician/Owner, Northwoods Auto Techs and Nicolet College Foundation Donor